FAQ

 • Custom success plans

-TotalSource is the only PEO that develops personalized HR plans covering benefits, risk and talent optimization that align with a business’s strategy and growth objectives.
+TotalSource develops personalized HR plans covering benefits, risk and talent optimization that align with a business’s strategy and growth objectives.

 • Protection

-ADP helps its clients limit their liability by providing guidance on workplace safety, interviews, terminations, employee discipline and mandatory leave laws.
-In some cases, we can also assist with employee lawsuits.
+ADP helps its clients mitigate their risk by providing guidance on workplace safety, terminations, employee discipline and mandatory leave laws.

 • Strategic talent management